MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-agents-readme.md

 ```

 ### Enabling content recording

-Content recording controles whether message contents and tool call related details, such as parameters and return values, are captured with the traces.
+Content recording controls whether message contents and tool call related details, such as parameters and return values, are captured with the traces.
+This data may include sensitive user information.

-To enable content recording set the `AZURE_TRACING_GEN_AI_CONTENT_RECORDING_ENABLED` environment variable value to `true`.
-If the environment variable is not set, then the value will default to `false`.
+To enable content recording set the `OTEL_INSTRUMENTATION_GENAI_CAPTURE_MESSAGE_CONTENT` environment variable to `true`.
+This environment variable is defined
+by [OpenTelemetry](https://opentelemetry.io/), and all new applications are encouraged to use it when content recording is required.
+For legacy reasons, content recordings will also be enabled if `AZURE_TRACING_GEN_AI_CONTENT_RECORDING_ENABLED` environment variable is set to `true`.

+If neither environment variable is set, content recording defaults to `false`.
+If either variable is set to `false`, content recording will be disabled, regardless of the other's value.

-**Important:** The `AZURE_TRACING_GEN_AI_CONTENT_RECORDING_ENABLED` environment variable only controls content recording for built-in agent traces.
+**Important:** The environment variables only control content recording for built-in agent traces.
 When you use the `@trace_function` decorator on your own functions, all parameters and return values are always traced.

 ### How to trace your own functions